cozis/Noja/docs/language.md

 3.4; # Floats
      #   Like integers, they are represented using 64 bits.

-"hello!"; # Strings (which can be enclosed by double or single quotes) 'hello!'; #   They represent text.
-They are encoding-agnostic, which means that the
+"hello!"; # Strings:
-          #   language doesn't assume their encoding because it treats them as
+'hello!'; #   They represent text.
+They are encoding-agnostic, because it treats
-          #   sequence of bytes.
-This may not be the most ergonomic choice, but it
+          #   them as sequences of bytes.
+This may not be the most ergonomic choice,
-          #   was the simplest one.
+          #   but it was the simplest one.

-true;  # Booleans
+true;  # Booleans:
 false; #   Nothing new here.
 They represent two values that have the property of being
        #   each other's logical negation.

-none; # The none value
+none; # The none value:
       #   This is specific to the language.
 It can be used to represent the absence of
       #   a value when one was expected.
 It's only propery is to be identical to and
       #   only to itself.

-[1, 2, none, false]; # Lists
+[1, 2, none, false]; # Lists:
-                     #   They are ordered and etherogenic collections of other values.
+                     #   They are ordered and etherogenic collections of values.
                      #   Nested values can be accessed by their index relative to the
                      #   start.

-{ 1: 'hello', true: [1, 2]} # Maps
+{ 1: 'hello', true: [1, 2]} # Maps:
                             #   Maps are a list of associations between values.
 You can
                             #   see them as a list of key and value pairs.
 The values
                             #   are the content of the map and the keys are what you